Passive environment-assisted quantum communication with GKP states: General theory

 For $i=j<d-1$, we have

 \end{proof}

 If $\phi/2\pi$ is irrational in Eq.~(\ref{eq:XZ_commutator}), the dimension $d$ can be made arbitrarily large since $(i-j) \phi \equiv 0 \pmod{2\pi}$ is only possible if $i=j$.
 In this case, the environment-assisted quantum channel $\mathcal{E}_{\hat{\sigma}}$ can transmit an infinite dimensional subspace perfectly and therefore its quantum capacity is infinite without energy constraint.
-On the other hand, if $\phi/2\pi=m/n$ is rational where integers $m,n$ are coprime denoted as $m \perp n$, it is possible to transmit a $n$-dimensional subspace perfectly.
+On the other hand, if $\phi/2\pi=m/n$ is rational where integers $m,n$ are coprime, i.e., $\gcd(m,n)=1$, it is possible to transmit a $n$-dimensional subspace perfectly.